Pamasi/Pamasi/README.md

-# Computer Engineer with a Passion for AI and Perception
+# System Engineer - Computional Imaging

 Welcome to my GitHub!
-I'm a computer engineer with a strong passion for artificial intelligence, especially in the realm of perception applications
+I'm a System Engineer specializing in Computer Vision and Sensor Fusion for Autonomous Driving.

 ## Current Projects